 Results

-Feasibility and acceptability Feasibility of the study design was assessed with reference to the ADePT framework (Bugge C et al, 2013).
+Feasibility and acceptability Feasibility of the study design was assessed with reference to the ADePT framework (A Process for Decision-making after Pilot and Feasibilty trials (Bugge C et al, 2013).

 Recruitment and randomisation

 Recruitment to the study was acceptable.
 Of those eligible and invited to participate in the trial following Phase 1 (n=136), 42 were randomised to the intervention group and 41 to the control group (n=83, 61% in total).
 No participants withdrew from the study subsequent to group allocation, indicating acceptability of the randomisation process.
 Demographic and treatment characteristics of the trial participants are presented in Table 1.
 No notable differences were observed between the two groups.
 Despite stratifying randomisation by treatment type, our participant group did consist of more surgical patients than any other treatment group.
 In a larger study, we would expect that stratified randomisation would be more effective.